-In the past four years, our newspaper collected 143 South Carolina Press Association awards, many of which have been for our investigative reporting, beat coverage and feature writing.
-We've won the President's Cup (twice now), a points-based honor given to the best newspaper in each circulation category.
+In the past four years, our newspaper collected well more than 100 South Carolina Press Association awards, many of which have been for our investigative reporting, beat coverage and feature writing.
+We've won the President's Cup, a points-based honor given to the best newspaper in each circulation category.
 We've placed in General Excellence (overall newspaper award) three of the last four years.
-The Index-Journal is a place where you can pour out your talents and join in bringing home some top awards.
+Awards-wise, it's the most successful stretch in our newspaper's history.

-The position we're looking to fill is crucial to our team.
+The positions we're looking to fill are crucial to our team.
 We need a reporter to take hold of the health beat (our hospital is one of the area's larger employers), but also tackle general news.
 On the health front, coverage goes beyond hospitals and the Affordable Care Act.
 We need a reporter who can sort through health care's alphabet soup of DHEC, CDC, HIPAA and the like.
-Candidates should be able to dig into local government reporting on all levels - city, county councils as well as legislators.
-We're not talking about the superficial meeting coverage, either.
-We need someone who will drill down.
+Candidates should be able to dig into local reporting on all levels and not be afraid of asking the tough questions.
+After all, that's the kind of reporting that garners awards and accolades from the readers.
 Not every story is of Watergate magnitude, but the reporter filling this slot should not take everything at face value.
 There's an old saying shared by editors of yore: If your mother tells you she loves you, check it out.
 That's the kind of fact-checking reporter we want.
 You should be aggressive, yet fair.
 Make no mistake.
 This is not a beat-the-doors-down, hit-'em-up daily position.
 There are solid feature stories to be told too.
-As we said, it's not all Watergate, but in the past several years our government reporting has unearthed stories that spoke directly to the taxpayers' pocketbook while landing the newspaper rewards in the areas of in-depth reporting and as frontline fighters in the battle to uphold the state's Freedom of Information Act.
+As we said, it's not all Watergate, but in the past several years our reporting has unearthed stories that spoke directly to the taxpayers' pocketbook while landing the newspaper rewards in the areas of in-depth reporting and as frontline fighters in the battle to uphold the state's Freedom of Information Act.

 We are a family owned newspaper, which means we don’t have the layers of corporate executives to wade through.
 While newspapers are struggling to stay in business — and reducing the quality of the product — we’ve thrived.

-The ideal candidate must understand local news matters and can convey that through stories and photos (when our photographer isn't available).
+The ideal candidates must understand local news matters and can convey that through stories and photos (when our photographer isn't available).
 Candidates also have to be digital savvy, employing social media in an effort to build and retain readers and viewers alike.

-If you think this job sounds like a good fit for you, and you have the desire to help us continue our award-winning, public-serving publication, we want to hear from you.
+If you think either of these jobs sound like a good fit for you, and you have the desire to help us continue our award-winning, public-serving publication, we want to hear from you.